uncopenweb/jsonic/_sources/start.txt

 #.
 Place the :file:`JSonic.js` file in a web accessible location.
 #.
 Include `Dojo`_ in your web application.
 #.
-Inform Dojo of the location of the :mod:`info.mindtrove` namespace on disk.
+Inform Dojo of the location of the :mod:`uow.audio` namespace on disk.
 #.
 Use :func:`dojo.require` to load the JSonic module.

 See the HTML files in the :file:`examples/` folder for complete applications satisfying these requirements.
 You can run the examples by visiting the :file:`http://yourdomain:8888/static/examples/` URL of the JSonic server if you start the server with the `--static` parameter.